Tyler-Schwenk/ast-training/README.md

 | AST_Rana_Draytonii:1.0 | 20221201_205000 | Negative   | N/A         | AudioMoth 249BC30461CBB1E6 | 20:50:00 01/12/2022 (UTC-8) | 9.1C        | 2023-07-22  |

+## How it works:
+The folder "Rana_Draytonii_ML_Model" contains everything needed to run the model, besides my fine tuned weights which can be downloaded [here](https://www.dropbox.com/scl/fi/1ohxy38sm9863u2quf14h/best_audio_model1.pth?rlkey=ku3y2z88agn2kyumypjz3vpzj&dl=0) Or simply download the entire folder, already setup [here](https://www.dropbox.com/scl/fi/preeiwjcb1hruqughn4av/Rana_Draytonii_ML_Model-20230722T145046Z-001.zip?rlkey=5q685b1v9gwnjsko8e6opo219&dl=0).

+I recommend placing "Rana_Draytonii_ML_Model" in your google drive, as it integrates well with google colab.
+Then you can simply open "AST_Inference.ipynb" in google colab and follow my detailed instructions to analyze your .wav files.
+This mostly amounts to uploading the files to be reviewed to the apporopriate folder in "Rana_Draytonii_ML_Model", inputting a few parameters, and running the script.
+The script will take care of preprocessing the .wav files, running them through the AST model, and create the above excel file in less than the time it would take to listen to your audio recordings.

-I have altered the dataloader.py, and created a new model in egs/Rana7.
+In this forked repository I have altered the dataloader.py, and created a new model in egs/Rana7.
 I have also added my preprossesing scripts (Data_Manager.ipynb) and training script (ASTtraining.ipynb) in the folder "Preprocessing".

-The folder "Rana_Draytonii_ML_Model" contains everything needed to run the model, besides my fine tuned weights which can be downloaded here: https://www.dropbox.com/scl/fi/1ohxy38sm9863u2quf14h/best_audio_model1.pth?rlkey=ku3y2z88agn2kyumypjz3vpzj&dl=0

-## How it works:
-I created a fork from the official AST github repo, and have modified some files to be able to fine tune their model to our task.
+These are only for training, and so not necessary for those simply wanting to use my pretrained model for audio classification.

+I created Data_Manager to preform the following actions to prepare files for training:
-I have a data manager in google colab that takes the .wav files and first splits them into 10 second segments, then saves them back to either google drive/locally.
+* Takes the .wav files and splits them into 10 second segments.

-Then it reduced the files frequency range from 0-25 kHz to 0-3 kHz, which is where rana draytonii calls fall.

-Next it resamples the audio files to be 16 kHz sample rate, which is ideal for most machine learning tasks and required for use with ast.
-It also converts any stereo files to be mono for uniformity (most are already mono).
+* Resamples the audio files to have 16 kHz sample rate, which is ideal for most machine learning tasks and required for use with ast.
+* Converts any stereo files to be mono for uniformity (most are already mono).

-The data manager also splits the files into 15% for testing, 15% validation, and 70% training before creating a labels.csv and three .json files to index the files in training.
+* Splits the files into testing, validation, and training sets (15,15,70) before creating a labels.csv and three .json files to index the files in training.

-ASTtraining google colab will clone the repo, mount google drive and install dependencies, before running the training script.
+ASTtraining.ipynb will clone this repository, mount google drive and install dependencies, then running the training script.
+The training script outputs various evaluation metrics as it runs through multiple epochs, and stores the final weights in a .pth file.

 ## Limitations:
 Lack of data: currently using about 300 positive and 300 negative samples that are 10 seconds each. ~10 minutes of data